Hello everyone,If you like below thing that should be available in Creo Part modelling multibody

 2. What version of Creo Parametric are you currently running?Creo 8.0.3.03.
 Describe the problem you are trying to solve.
 Please include detailed documentation such as screenshots, images or video.

 This is regarding the Multibody.

-Now we have fresh and advance technology as Multiboy but we need more from it in future so Mu question is as follow.,
+Now we have fresh and advance technology as Multibody but we need more from it in future so my question is as follow.,

-4. What is the use case for your organization?Increase the productivity of the user and save the time5.
-What business value would your suggestion represent for your organization?TIme-saving
+Currently we have to manage it using the Layer.4.
+What is the use case for your organization?Increase the productivity of the user5.
+What business value would your suggestion represent for your organization?TIme saving

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.